Aleqa Hammond: Political career

 She was first elected to the Parliament of Greenland in November 2005, and was appointed Minister for Families and Justice.
 In 2007, she became Minister of Finance and Foreign Affairs, but resigned in 2008 officially in protest of the size of the government's budget deficit.

-After Siumut lost the 2009 elections, she replaced Hans Enoksen as party leader.
-In the 2013 elections, she received the highest-ever number of personal votes.
+After Siumut lost the 2009 election, she replaced Hans Enoksen as party leader.
+In the 2013 election, Siumut emerged as the largest parliamentary faction, and Hammond became prime minister.
+Hammond also received the highest-ever number of personal votes.

 As prime minister she expressed her hope to experience Greenland becoming an independent country.
 She said: "We are talking about building a nation on a mental level.
 We will stand up as a people and demand what is rightfully ours.
 We will take responsibility for ourselves and for our families.
 And as politicians we will take responsibility for our country".

 On 1 October 2014, Hammond took a leave of absence because she was being investigated for an expense scandal, and Kim Kielsen became acting prime minister, and also succeeded her as leader of the Siumut party.
 Kielsen later permanently replaced her.

-In 2015, Hammond was elected to the Danish Folketing in the general elections.
+In 2015, Hammond was elected to the Danish Folketing in that year's general election.
 With 3,745 votes, she gained the highest number of personal votes in Greenland.
 She was expelled from Siumut on 23 August 2016 following a case of abuse of her Folketing credit card for private expenses and became an independent.
 In 2017, she became chairman of the Greenland Committee following an agreement to support the centre-right government.

-On 31 March 2018, she announced her candidacy for the Greenlandic parliament for Siumut breakaway Nunatta Qitornai.
+On 31 March 2018, Hammond announced her candidacy for the Greenlandic parliament for Siumut breakaway Nunatta Qitornai, but was not elected in the 2021 election.
+Nunatta Qitornai was subsequently disbanded, and Hammond returned to Siumut shortly afterwards.
+On June 29, 2025 she was elected as Siumut's chairperson.